sf200212345/drivingTestProgram/README.md

 # drivingTestProgram Documentation
 Software developed for a simulated autonomous driving experiment.
 Built with PyQt6 and packaged with PyInstaller to be distributed to Windows computers.
-Download the latest app package [here](/Autonomous_Driving_with_Tasks_Experiment.zip).

 For developers (really just myself):
 You need to have the PyQt6 library downloaded to run this from the command line.
 You can run "python3 settings_driver.py" to open settings and "python3 app_driver.py" to open the app.
 PyInstaller commands to package the app are in pyinstall_commands.txt.